 Once you find your ideal marijuana strain, all you have to do is clone it.
 This is the only way to guarantee that you're growing an exact replica of the plant you want.
 If you want to plant marijuana clones on your own or start your own home grow, let's take a look at what tools and supplies you'll need.

-Supplies for Planting Marijuana Clones at Home
+Supplies Needed to Plant Marijuana Clones at Home

 Although cloning may seem like an intricate and complicated process, it's simpler than you may think.
 For example, all you need are some basic tools, certain horticultural products, and patience.
 These supplies include: